 - If snoring continues in all sleep positions, then this is an indication that the problem may require professional help.

 Sleep apnea is a serious condition that can lead to long-term health problems if left untreated.
-So see your dentist in Estero if you suspect you suffer from this problem.
+So see your dentist in Bonita Springs if you suspect you suffer from this problem.
 You’ll soon be sleeping like a baby once more.

 About the Author